Spatial transcriptomics: HDST

-10X Visium
+10X Genomics Visium

-The 10X Visium assay is a newer and improved version of the Spatial Transcriptomics assay.
+The 10X Genomics Visium assay is a newer and improved version of the Spatial Transcriptomics assay.
 It also utilizes spotted arrays of mRNA-capturing probes on the surface of glass slides but with increased spot number, minimized spot size and increased amount of capture probes per spot.
 Within each of the four capture areas of the Visium Spatial Gene Expression slides, there are approximately 5000 barcoded spots, which in turn contain millions of spatially barcoded capture oligonucleotides.
 Tissue mRNA is released upon permeabilization and binds to the barcoded oligos, enabling capture of gene expression information.
-Each barcoded spot is 55 µm in diameter, and the distance from the center of one spot to the center of another is approximately 100 µm.
+Each barcoded spot is 55 μm in diameter, and the distance from the center of one spot to the center of another is approximately 100 μm.
 The spots are staggered to minimize the distance between them.
 On average, mRNA from anywhere between 1 and 10 cells are captured per spot which provides near single-cell resolution.